tcroshaw/tcroshaw.github.io/capstone/index.md

 - Sydney Hail Storm (25th April 2015): AUD 400m insurance loss

 I have chosen these events as they are two of the largest hail insurance losses since the age of Twitter, but their catastrophic loss attributes (loss, claims and geography) are significantly different.

+Now the datasets have been decided I can refine the project goals into two key questions:
+- Can twitter data detect hail events from the language people use in tweets?
+- Can twitter data identify catastrophic hail events of differing severity?

 To introduce you to my project, please follow the link to the slide deck of my 3 minute project pitch.